Code-Institute-Submissions/handcrafted-heart/README.md

 #### Manual testing

-Example
--Search for products Select menu and -Search- button
+-Search for products by keyword in the product page, and View all button
-1. Click on the dropdown menu.
+1. Click on the searchfield that says Search for products.
-2. Choose a category.
+2. Write for example the word hat.
 3. Click on the search button.
+4. Verify that one or several products are being displayed that matches the keyword searched for.
+5. Try to search for a word you know won´t match the products, for example the word hockey, and verify that no products are showing up.
+6. Click on the View all button to verify that all products are showing again.

+Add a product to the cart and amend the quantity
+1. Click on a products Quantity field and choose a number from 1 to 5.
+2. Verify that the numebr appears in the cart icon in the navbar.
+3. Add another product and verify that the amount in the cart icon is added and is showing the exact number of added products.
-4. Try this with all of the categories one by one, and verify that results with products are showing if the chosen ccategory matches the products shown.
+4. Click on the cart in the navbar and verify that the amount is correct when viewing the products in the cart summary order table.
-5. Verify that the text "No products found" is showing, if no products exist in the database from the chosen product.
+5. Click on the Quantity field in the table and verify that the amount is changing in the table after clicking the amend button.

-Add a product to the cart
-1.
-2.
-3.
-4.
+6. Try and amend the products to 0, and verify that a text appears that says that the cart is empty, and a button that suggests to go back to the shop page.

+Inspire page functionality

+Blog page

 Sign in form